nsat/space-services-user-guide/tutorials/payload_in_space/download_file/README.md

-# Example: Create and Download a File in Space
+# Create and Download a File

-In this trivial example, we will be creating a file onboard our payload and downloading it to our S3 bucket.
+In this trivial example, we create a file onboard our payload and downloading it to our S3 bucket.
 The filename will be specified during window creation and the file will simply contain the id of the window used for execution.

 The scripts for running this example are provided in this folder.
 For production usage of the Payload in Space offering, it is the responsibility of the user to author these scripts (notably `payload_exec`).

 ## Assumptions

-1. [payload_exec](./payload_exec) was installed during flight flash of the payload.
+1. [`payload_exec`](https://github.com/nsat/space-services-user-guide/blob/main/payload_in_space/download_file/payload_exec) was installed during flight flash of the payload.
-1. A Python3 interpreter was installed during flight flash of the payload
+1. A `Python3` interpreter was installed during flight flash of the payload
 1. An S3 bucket was provisioned for user data, we'll be using the bucket name `example` for this exercise

 ## Software